mroderick/PubSubJS/README.md

     // publish a message syncronously, which is faster by orders of magnitude,
     // but will get confusing when one message triggers new messages in the
     // same execution chain
-    // USE WITH CATTION, HERE BE DRAGONS!!!
+    // USE WITH CAUTION, HERE BE DRAGONS!!!
     PubSub.publishSync( 'MY MESSAGE', 'hello world!' );

     // unsubscribe from further messages, using setTimeout to allow for easy